wwwaylon/wwwaylon.github.io/archive/2024-11-01-reguations.md

 FDA regulations allow for innovative designs, such as *adaptive trials*, where modifications to the trial can be made based on interim data.
 However, adaptive designs must be rigorously pre-specified, and the statistical considerations for controlling the type I error rate become even more critical.

 NIH trials may also employ adaptive designs, but the scrutiny from FDA on how adaptations affect statistical inferences is more intense.
-In FDA-regulated trials, changes in the design must be justified and approved, and the statistical methods must account for potential biases introduced by these adaptations.
+In FDA-regulated trials, changes in the design must be justified and approved, and the statistical methods must account for potential biases introduced by these adaptations (see [FDA Adaptive Design Guidance](https://www.fda.gov/regulatory-information/search-fda-guidance-documents/adaptive-design-clinical-trials-drugs-and-biologics)).

 <h2 id="compliance-and-documentation">Compliance and Documentation</h2>